Mac

 • Maz: This is a less common English variant of Mac.

-Irish and Scottish Variants
+Irish & Scottish Variants

 Mac in Baby Names